ArtiomL/aws-terraform/README.md

 ## Description

-Cloud Infrastructure as Code with declarative modules and configuration files.
+Infrastructure as Code with declarative modules and configuration files.

 &nbsp;&nbsp;